-Following the four different reverse designs issued during 2009, a final new reverse design will be used for the 2010 Lincoln Cent.
-This design is intended to be emblematic of Abraham Lincoln's preservation of the United States as a single and united country.
+Following the four different reverse designs issued in 2009, a final new reverse design will be used for the 2010 Lincoln Cent (Buy on eBay).
+This design is intended to be emblematic of Abraham Lincoln’s preservation of the United States as a single and united country.

 From 18 different candidates initially prepared, a reverse design featuring the Union Shield was selected.
 This shield features 13 vertical stripes joined at the top with a single horizontal bar with the inscription “E Pluribus Unum.”
 This represents the original 13 states joined together in one compact union to support the federal government.
 The obverse design of the Lincoln Cent will continue to feature Victor D. Brenner’s portrait of Abraham Lincoln with original details restored.